hxlnt/nobadmemories.com/src/render/posts/raes-pocketchip-guide.html.md

 ## Visual Studio Code IDE on PocketCHIP

-I can't tell you whether it's practical to have Visual Studio Code on your PocketCHIP, but I can absolutely confirm that it's both *possible* and *fun!*
+I can't tell you whether it's practical to have Visual Studio Code on your PocketCHIP, but I can confirm that it's both *possible* and *fun!*

 ![Custom build of VS Code on PocketCHIP](/img/vscode2.jpg)